 There are several techniques you can try at home, some medications you can get from a mental health professional like a psychiatrist, natural remedies that may help, and therapy that you can participate in to help in dealing with anxiety and anxious thoughts such as relaxation techniques in everyday life for when you are feeling anxious.
 Not all of these work for everyone, and it may take more than one to get your worries under control.
-For example, you may need to use medication as well as therapy, or an herbal remedy with coping strategies and relaxation techniques like meditation for managing anxiety.
+For example, you may need to use medication as well as therapy, or an herbal remedy with coping strategies and relaxation techniques like meditation.

-- Music: Listening to music is proven to relax some people.
+Music: Listening to music is proven to relax some people.

-- Pets: According to research, just petting an animal can reduce anxiety and blood pressure, and release endorphins.
+Pets: According to research, just petting an animal can reduce anxiety and blood pressure, and release endorphins.

-- Journaling: Keeping a journal of your thoughts and feelings about work, family, and life can help you deal with your worries and manage emotions to stay healthy.
+Journaling: Keeping a journal of your thoughts and feelings about work, family, and life can help you deal with your worries and manage emotions to stay healthy.

-- Sleeping: Not getting enough sleep can make anyone anxious and lead to other health conditions.
+Sleeping: Not getting enough sleep can make anyone anxious and lead to other health conditions.
 Try getting enough sleep to heal your body and mind and alleviate symptoms of anxiety.

-Many people with feelings of anxiety and anxiety disorders do not want to take any kind of pharmaceutical drugs to cope, such as antianxiety or antidepressant medications.
+Many people with feelings of anxiety and anxiety disorders might not want to take any kind of pharmaceutical drugs to cope, such as antianxiety or antidepressant medications.
 There are other strategies like natural remedies that have been reported to be successful for some of these disorders and mental health.
 These include:

-- Chamomile or other herbal tea
+Chamomile or other herbal tea

-- Eliminating or reducing caffeine, nicotine, and alcohol
+Eliminating or reducing caffeine, nicotine, and alcohol

-- Essential oils for aromatherapy
+Essential oils for aromatherapy

-- Cannabidiol (CBD) oil
+Cannabidiol (CBD) oil

 Which Therapy Is Best For Your Anxiety Disorder?

 While each person is different, for most people undergoing treatment for anxiety, CBT is the preferred method.
-This is a talk therapy that teaches individuals how to recognize and control feelings and thoughts to change their emotions and behavior.
+This is a talk therapy that can teach individuals how to recognize and control feelings and thoughts to change their emotions and behavior.
 Although it is not a physical cure, it is often more effective than medication or natural therapies in that it helps a person face their feelings and deal with them head-on.
 There are different types of CBT, which include:

-- Psychotherapy: Deals with the past and helps understand the issues that may have caused the anxious thoughts.
+Psychotherapy: Deals with the past and helps understand the issues that may have caused the anxious thoughts.

-- Behavioral Activation: Most often used for depression, it can also ease anxiety by helping monitor your moods and engage in positive activities to negate those moods.
+Behavioral Activation: Most often used for depression, it can also ease anxiety by helping monitor your moods and engage in positive activities to negate those moods.

 Interpersonal Therapy: This is a 12 to 16-week program that follows a system of symptom formation, personality issues, and societal issues.